powerhousepro69/videoinfox/readme.md

 ### *Where video download and play is a clipboard copy away . . .*

-#### NEXT FEATURE: A Download Queue for Browse.
+#### NEXT FEATURE: &nbsp; A Download Queue for Browse.
 Add videos to the queue from any of the playlists.

 ![Videoinfox HOME](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/HOME.png)